-In Sierra Leone, lactating mothers fear to have sex.
-The general thought is that when one has sex during lactation the suckling child’s health deteriorates, even to fatality.
+In Sierra Leone, lactating mothers fear having sex.
+The general thought is that when one has sex during lactation, the suckling child’s health deteriorates, even to fatality.
 It is a common belief that sex while breastfeeding destroys the milk and causes the child to have diarrhea, which becomes fatal.

-Most of the time these things happen as it is said.
-As soon as the suckling mother starts having sex the child starts having frequent stools and sometimes dies shortly after.
-The causes (I think) is that once these mothers have got this notion; as soon as they have sex, they stop breastfeeding the child and start giving it foods (like rice, etc) that its system cannot tolerate.
+Most of the time, these things happen as it is said.
+As soon as the suckling mother starts having sex, the child starts having frequent stools and sometimes dies shortly after.
+The cause (I think) is that once these mothers have got this notion, as soon as they have sex, they stop breastfeeding the child and start giving it foods (like rice, etc.) that its system cannot tolerate.

 In this direction, there is a need for wide publicity of the fact that one can have sex whilst breastfeeding without harming the child.
 This will go a long way in saving many children in Africa.

-My question is if it is true or not that sex while breastfeeding destroys the breastmilk?
+My question is if it is true or not that sex while breastfeeding destroys breast milk?
 I don’t think so, but I want to know..?